 - Clean up your plugin leftovers.
-Even after you delete a plugin, they can leave unnecessary tables in your database.
+Even after you delete a plugin, it can leave unnecessary tables in your database.

-- Plugins Garbage collector is a plugin that will help you clean up the unwanted tables.
+- Plugins Garbage collector is a plugin that will help you clean up unwanted tables.

 - This can quickly take up space in your database and slow you down.

-- You can configure the amount of post revisions saved, and even disable it.
+- You can configure the number of post revisions saved, and even disable it.

 - To disable, set WP_POST_REVISIONS to false by pasting define( ‘WP_POST_REVISIONS’, false ); to your wp-config.php file.

 - To allow a certain amount of revisions, change it to define( ‘WP_POST_REVISIONS’, 3 ); replace “3” with the number of revisions you would like to allow.

 - You can also use the plugins Simple Revision Control and Revision Control.